List of music considered the worst: 1990s–2000s

 Spinner editors ranked this the second-worst track in history, while Blender staff placed it fifth.
 A Houston Press critic named it as the worst song ever by an artist from Texas, and claimed that it "set back the cause of white people in hip-hop [by] a decade".
+The song is also infamous for its controversial sampling of "Under Pressure" by Queen and David Bowie, who did not initially receive royalties or songwriting credits.